 As I prepared to fly up to a couple of remote communities this weekend, I figured I would relax a moment and take in the first season of the show Alone.
 If you have not seen it yet, take a gander here:

 The first person is gone within 1 day.
 Before the first week is done, 4 have already moved on.
+Each one apologizing to people they love long before they will see the video.

 So why do they all apologize?
 Why do they feel like they have let someone down?
 And for some, they talk themselves into leaving by talking about having left others at home.
 Did they just realize they would not be doing this at home?